-ENGR 1620 Sections 1 and 2

-Introduction to Engineering Spring 2016
+ENGR 1620 Sections 12 and 13 Introduction to Engineering Fall 2015

-Welcome to ENGR 1620!
-You're in the early stages of an exciting journey to determine your academic and professional directions.
+Welcome, Bicentennial Class of 2019, to Charlottesville, UVa, the E-School, and ENGR 1620!
+You're beginning an exciting journey to determine your academic and professional directions.
 The main goal of this course is to help prepare you for this journey by aiding in your discovery of the information and tools you'll use to build a plan for success not just for the next four years but hopefully for years to come.

 ENGR 1620 is a design-centered, project-based course.
 Design is the principal activity of the engineer and it is best learned through hands-on experiences.
-To mirror professional practice, we'll work in teams on three challenges that are increasingly complex and open-ended, and which can be addressed, to some degree, by multiple solutions.
+To mirror professional practice, we'll work in teams on three problems that are increasingly complex and open-ended, and which can be addressed, to some degree, by multiple solutions.